scaliwalker/edoardo_scali.github.io/_pages/cv.md

   - /resume
 ---

-Here is a short version of my _Curriculum vitae_.
-Please contact me for a more detailed version.
+<p style="font-size:14px;width:600px;text-align:justify">Here is a short overview of my CV.
+Please contact me for a more detailed version.</p>
-{% include base_path %}

 Education
 ======